Skip to main content

 Usage

-Accessing Meraki Status Page
+Accessing the Meraki Status Page

 The Meraki Status Page can be accessed via this URL: https://status.meraki.net.
 Not login nor authentication is required to view the page.

-Note: the Meraki Status Page is not incorporated into the Meraki Dashboard; this is intentional.
-By keeping the Meraki Status Page independent, its utility is maximized in the event that the Meraki Dashboard is experiencing an issue.
+Note: the Meraki Status Page is not incorporated into the Meraki dashboard; this is intentional.
+By keeping the Meraki Status Page independent, its utility is maximized in the event that the Meraki dashboard is experiencing an issue.

 Subscribing to Email Updates